 Now, this sounds pretty obvious.
 It is, to some extent.
 There are two main steps:

 Identify the areas to investigate: this is the same as creating a sound structure.
 By creating a structure you are implicitly assuming that the source of the problem lies in one of the factors you included in your structure.
 For example, when there’s a revenue problem, you’ll assume that the cause might be either in price or in volume.
-But, after reading our chapter about Priority-driven structure you should be already very familiar with this.
+But, after reading our chapter about Problem-driven structure you should be already very familiar with this.

 Communicate your mental process effectively.
 This has a lot to do with showing the interviewer that you have a set of mutually exclusive potential causes in your mind with a clear rationale.
 This way the interviewer will be engaged while going through your structure and will be able to follow your steps.